papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 The framework enables developers to create tests using natural language tools, allowing them to verify on-chain storage, metrics, logs, and custom interactions with the blockchain.
 It is particularly effective for setting up local relaychains with validators and parachains with collators.

 This framework has been designed and developed by [Parity Technologies](https://www.parity.io/){target=_blank}, now mantained by the Zombienet team.
-For further support and information, please refer to the following contact points:
+For further support and information, refer to the following contact points:

 - [Zombienet repository](https://github.com/paritytech/zombienet){target=_blank}
 - [Element public channel](https://matrix.to/#/!FWyuEyNvIFygLnWNMh:parity.io?via=parity.io&via=matrix.org&via=web3.foundation){target=_blank}